 By 1100 AD, the Pueblo people began to also use turkeys as an important source of meat and eggs, like their Aztec neighbors to the south in Mexico.

 Around 1500 AD, the first Spanish invaders came to the Aztec empire in Mexico and found turkeys there.
 They brought some turkeys back to Spain, and from Spain some turkeys came to other parts of Europe, where people thought of turkeys as an expensive luxury food for rich people.
 That’s why we eat turkeys on special occasions like Thanksgiving and Christmas (even though turkeys aren’t really expensive anymore).

 When English invaders first came to eastern North America in the 1500s AD and saw turkeys, they thought turkeys were the same as a related bird that did come from the country Turkey, so they called these birds turkeys.
-Even when the English settlers finally realized that American turkeys were a different type of bird, the name stuck.
+Even when English scientists finally realized that American turkeys were a different type of bird, the name stuck.

 Chicks & Chickens, by Gail Gibbons (2003).
 Explains where chickens come from, and what they eat, and so on.
 For younger kids.

 A Chicken in Every Pot: Global Recipes for the World’s Most Popular Bird, by Kate Heyhoe (2003).
 Includes a brief history, and lots of recipes for chicken.